 Starting, stopping, changing direction, and constantly monitoring your dog’s progress can be frustrating.
+We get it!
 Making sure you’re in the right mindset before you head out the door is as important as the equipment you use, the reward you give, and the consistency of your training.

 Fortunately, with patience and consistency, you will enjoy your daily walks every bit as much as your dog does.
 Walking is an activity that provides positive mental, physical, and emotional benefits for both humans and canines.
 Happiness is a contagious state of mind that benefits us all.

 - This video proves the dog pool is better than the dog park

 - 7 of the most loyal small dog breeds for you and your family, ranked

 - 5 surefire ways to keep your dog off your bed and get a good night’s sleep

 - Video: This family dog is the world’s best babysitter

 - 7 dog training podcasts we’re obsessed with